roobert/multitude/README.md

 Application deployment pipeline dashboard.

 ## About
-Multitude is an dashboard which displays webhook data posted from a variety of different sources.
+Multitude is an dashboard to display data posted from a multitude of different sources.

-Multitude is written in Python/FastAPI, and is backed by GCP Firestore.
+This software is written in Python/FastAPI, and is backed by GCP Firestore.

 ## Interfaces
 ### CLI